public class ExecIns implements InsVisitor {

 }

-To implement the remaining operations, we will need to describe the
+To implement the remaining operations, we will need to describe the meaning of the instructions in some detail: The realization of the methods should now be routine.

 public class ExecTraceIns extends ExecIns {